Listen to this article now

 Examples of the many different types of high tech clothing include:

-- Smart shoes: Pizza Hut has experimented with limited-edition smart shoes that can order pizza.
+- Smart shoes: Pizza Hut has experimented with limited-edition tech sneakers that can order pizza.

 - Smart work clothes: Samsung has made a smart business suit that can exchange digital business cards, unlock phones, and interact with other devices.